Integrations

 GitHub Actions Example

-Here's a complete GitHub Actions workflow that:
+Here's a complete GitHub Actions workflow following the PyPA recommended publishing guide.
+It uses:

 name: CI/CD